tudo-aqua/bgw/docs/components/gamecomponents/gamecomponents.md

 {:toc}
 </details>

+## Prior knowledge
+All GameComponentViews inherit from [ComponentView][ComponentViewDoc] and [DynamicView][DynamicView].
+It is therefore helpful to read those documentations first as the features from those superclasses don't get repeated here.

+## Introduction
 [GameComponentViews][GameComponentDoc] are used to model interactive game elements like cards, meeples or any other form of game tokens.
 GameComponentViews can be added to [GameComponentContainers][ContainerDoc] and be made draggable as explained in